 The balloon appeared to her stationary, but soon the aerial traveller found out that it continued to ascend, by the symptoms that she experienced, viz. an acute pain in her ear, a strong bearing of the artery of the eye, the noise of which she thought she heard, a great difficulty in breathing, and the increase of cold, which chipped, so she expressed herself, the skin of her face and hands.
 In this state she prepared to descend, by drawing the cord of the valve, and it was not without some fear she felt it untie and fall into the appendage.

-Sophie was made for flight.
-She was tiny and many described her as being “small in stature, and very light.”
-Despite her “reckless courage” and willingness to risk everything in the air, on land she was said to be naturally timid, frightened, and terrified.
-Demonstrative of this is a story told by the Dutch poet Willem Bilderdijk and his wife who were traveling to France.
-Bilderdijk reported that when he and his wife boarded a diligence:
+Sophie Blanchard was made for flight.
+She was tiny and many described her as being birdlike or small in stature.
+Despite her “reckless courage” and willingness to risk everything in the air, on land she was said to be naturally timid, frightened, and terrified when on land.
+Demonstrative of this is a story told by the Dutch poet Willem Bilderdijk and his wife who were traveling to France aboard a diligence.
+Bilderdijk reported:

 After the woman left, Bilderdijk and his wife laughed heartily at her fear.
-It was not until they arrived in Paris and Bilderdijk found himself in a “tete-a-tete with the silly, frightened lady, whose nervous tremors in the Brussels diligence had afforded so much amusement to him and his wife,” that he discovered it was none other than the intrepid and courageous balloon flying Sophie.
+It was not until they arrived in Paris and Bilderdijk found himself in a “tete-a-tete with the silly, frightened lady, whose nervous tremors in the Brussels diligence had afforded so much amusement to him and his wife,” that he discovered the frightened traveler was none other than the intrepid and courageous balloon flying Sophie.

 When Jean-Pierre died on 7 March 1809, he and Sophie still had financial debt.
-To help resolve her money problems, Sophie remained as frugal as possible.
+To help resolve these financial woes, Sophie remained as frugal as possible.
 She also choose a hydrogen-filled gas balloon (or Charlière) because it allowed her to ascend in a small basket that was little bigger than a chair and because hydrogen made it easier for her to operate her balloon, as she did not need to tend a fire to keep the balloon airborne.
 Moreover, because she was small and light, she could use a smaller amount of gas to inflate her balloon.

 Sophie’s last balloon flight is well-known.
 It occurred on the night of 6 July 1819 at the Tivoli Gardens in Paris and was her sixty-seventh flight.
 For this flight, Sophie was wearing a parachute, and clothed in white, wearing a white hat with white plumes.
 She climbed into her balloon around ten o’clock in the evening.
 She had been warned repeatedly about using fireworks and pyrotechnics with her balloon.
 However, the warnings went unheeded.